lorinkoz/talk-djangoconau20-schemas/slides.md

 --

-.box[🦉 Avoid having data before you have stable layout]
+.box[🦉 Avoid having data before you have a stable layout]

 ---